 Check for the latest versions at the download sites below:

-Amazon: There is also an iPad / Kindle version over at Amazon as well: ( B003VD1IRM )
+Amazon: There is also an iPad / Kindle version (text only with download link) over at Amazon as well: ( B003VD1IRM )

 Original article posted in ZardozZ News and Reviews by Scotty777

 Note: The eGuide download package at the above links includes software that does a full registry cleanup automatically and is included as part of the download package.
 This helps reduce mistakes doing manual registry edits but be sure to read and follow the instructions!
 Don’t try to wing it!

 Best iTunes Alternative : Some of you have asked us if we knew of a good alternative to iTunes.
 One excellent alternative we discovered is MediaMonkey.
 We use it and love it.
 The developers have a free version and their software will allow you to sync, organize, upload and download music files between your PC and all your smart mobile devices!
 It’s really worth checking out if you are frustrated with iTunes.
 Especially if you don’t want, to shop in the iTunes store.
 Media Monkey is an excellent alternative to iTunes.
 The free version is definitely worth trying out.

 Specialty site of Rockbridge Services, LLC D/B/A — Rockbridge Designs, Hosting and Publishing